netgroup-polito/crownlabs-site/content/resources/crownlabs_ssh/crownlabs_ssh.md

 This guide shows how to generate a SSH key pair on your operating systems (Windows, Linux, MacOS), how to load it on **CrownLabs** and access your **CrownLabs**' VM using SSH from a local terminal.

+Additionally, many code editors, such as **VS Code**, can be connect to the **CrownLabs** VM over SSH and simplify the programming experience.

 Note that the **generation** of the **SSH key pair** and the upload of the **SSH public key** does not have to be repeated each time you create a new **VM**.
 This process only needs to be done once per **device.**